rhermitt/MarchMadnessSimulator/README.md

 This Files File is included in this project, called "files1.txt"

 #### Files File Example - With All Optional Files
-Say you want to simulate the 2021 NCAA Men's Basketball Tournament, which includes the first four, and you want Rutgers to Win the National Championship.
+Say you want to simulate the 2021 NCAA Men's Basketball Tournament, which includes the First Four, and you want Rutgers to Win the National Championship.
 With you properly created files ready, your Files File would look like:

 1. teams2021.txt